pingcap/docs-cn/sql-statements/sql-statement-load-data.md

 ## MySQL compatibility

 The syntax of the `LOAD DATA` statement is compatible with that of MySQL, except for character set options which are parsed but ignored.
-If you find any syntax compatibility difference, you can [report it via an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.
+If you find any syntax compatibility difference, you can [report a bug](https://docs.pingcap.com/tidb/stable/support).

 <CustomContent platform="tidb">